Fh Residency: Handover Date & Completion Status

 Given the tenant base is weighted toward families and mid-income professionals rather than short-let or corporate tenants, owners planning to lease out a unit here should budget for standard annual contracts and Ejari registration rather than assume Marina- or Downtown-style short-term rental demand.

-What to do now — handover approaching (98%)
+What to do now — keys stage

 Most Dubai payment plans put the largest instalment at handover.
 Size your mortgage before the notice arrives.